simogeo/Filemanager/ReadMe.txt

 }

-addFolder
+addfolder
 ---------
-The addFolder method creates a new directory on the server within the given path.
+The addfolder method creates a new directory on the server within the given path.

 Example Request:

-	[path to connector]?mode=addFolder&path=/UserFiles/&name=new%20logo.png
+	[path to connector]?mode=addfolder&path=/UserFiles/&name=new%20logo.png

 Example Response: